lbreede/www/content/posts/2024-07-02-implementing-a-merkle-tree-in-python.md

 ![An example of a binary hash tree.
 Hashes 0-0 and 0-1 are the hash values of data blocks L1 and L2, respectively, and hash 0 is the hash of the concatenation of hashes 0-0 and 0-1.](hash_tree.png)

 The leaf nodes contain the hash value of each data block.
 The nodes are then grouped in pairs, their hashes are concatenated, and the resulting string is hashed again.
-This process continues until only one node, known as the Merkle Root, is left, marking the culmination of the Merkle Tree.
+This process continues until only one node, known as the *Merkle Root*, is left, marking the culmination of the *Merkle Tree*.

 ## The Merkle Root

-The Merkle Tree's root node contains a hash dependent on all preceding hashes and, therefore, the underlying data blocks.
+The *Merkle Tree*'s root node contains a hash dependent on all preceding hashes and, therefore, the underlying data blocks.
 This makes the *Merkle Root* a critical value, the cornerstone of data verification.
 It's the key to checking and verifying the entire collection of data blocks.
 In the case of a failing verification, a binary tree traversal can then be utilized to locate the faulty data block.
-Now, let's delve into how we can implement the Merkle Root in Python.
+Now, let's delve into how we can implement the *Merkle Root* in Python.

 ## Implementing the Merkle Root in Python

-To generate the Merkle Root in Python, we can create a recursive function that takes a list of hashes as an argument.
+To generate the *Merkle Root* in Python, we can create a recursive function that takes a list of hashes as an argument.
 You can choose any hash function, but in this example, we will extensively use SHA-256, which warrants creating a helper function that takes a string as an argument and returns its SHA-256 hash.

 ```python